 Since its establishment Geiss Foundation has supported new publications about the Ming dynasty.
 In 2010 the Foundation established the Geiss Publication Subvention Award to strengthen efforts to fund publishers and individuals involved in publishing original Ming research.

-Princeton — Geiss Foundation will accept applications for Subvention Awards through spring 2018.
-Award guidelines and application forms are available online.
-If you have any inquiries regarding the application process and deadlines for 2018, please contact us at firstname.lastname@example.org.
+Princeton — Geiss Foundation is now accepting applications for the 2019 Subvention Awards.
+The application deadline is September 1, 2018, and award guidelines and application forms are available online.
+If you have any inquiries regarding the program, which is now offered once a year, please contact us at email@example.com.

 – Approaches to Teaching The Plum in the Golden Vase (The Golden Lotus) by Andrew Schonebaum (Modern Language Association of America).